 This class contains the same underlying liabilities as the proportional class but on a non-proportional and facultative basis.
-The split is however different: IDI represents around 22% of premium and reserves of the class (France and Spain mainly) while medical malpractice (mainly France) represents around 3% of premium and 10% of reserves.
+The split is however different: IDI represents around 20% of premium and 21% reserves of the class (France and Spain mainly) while medical malpractice (mainly France) represents around 3% of premium and 9% of reserves.

 The other major risks in this class are professional and manufacturing liabilities (heavy industry, food producers).
-Workers compensation business is also included (mainly in the US, non-material exposure).
+Workers compensation business is also included (mainly in the US).